Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 Embedding RCSA into Day-to-Day Business Management

-… The components of the ORMF[2] should be fully integrated into the overall risk management processes of the bank by the first line of defence, adequately reviewed and challenged by the second line of defence, and independently reviewed by the third line of defence… (per above Basel Committee paper page 6)
+… The components of the ORMF[2] should be fully integrated into the overall risk management processes of the bank by the first line of defence, adequately reviewed and challenged by the second line of defence, and independently reviewed by the third line of defence… (per above Basel Committee paper, page 6)

 As a result of the above, RCSA frameworks are usually designed as a standalone framework in the context of the overall operational risk management infrastructure to ensure regulatory compliance, instead of being designed as a business management tool with risk management capabilities.